tjarkvandemerwe/tidyprompt/README.md

 ### Adding a reasoning mode to the LLM

-Prompt wrappers may also be used to add a reasoning mode to the LLM.
+Prompt wraps may also be used to add a reasoning mode to the LLM.
 It is hypothesized that this could improve the LLM’s performance on more complex tasks.

 For instance, function `answer_by_chain_of_thought` will add chain of